-This leaves hikers in precarious positions at times and is one of the primary reasons people choose dedicated devices such as Garmin InReach Mini, BivyStick, or what I use in the Zoleo instead of relying only on their smartphones.
+This leaves hikers in precarious positions at times and is one of the primary reasons people choose dedicated devices such as Garmin InReach Mini, BivyStick, or my personal favorite, the Zoleo, instead of relying only on their smartphones.

-While we aren’t saying that using your smartphone as your main navigation tool is a bad decision, just be sure you are well informed about its limitations before heading out onto the trail.
+While we aren’t saying that using your smartphone as your main navigation tool is a bad decision, be sure you are well-informed about its limitations before heading out onto the trail.

 Final Thoughts on GPS Device Use on Trail

 There are many reasons to use a GPS device for hiking, even if you have your phone.
-For one, getting a signal in some areas of the trail can be difficult while hiking.
+For one, getting a signal in some trail areas can be difficult while hiking.